Asphalt Crack Sealing

-Crack sealing is the first level of protection against deterioration of asphalt.
-Done correctly crack sealing will prevent water from seeping into the foundation of the pavement.
-Effectively keeping the crack from widening further during extremely cold weather.
-Hot and cold makes asphalt expand and contract.
-Hot pour rubber is specifically designed to flex with the asphalt during usage and climate changes.
-The edges of the cracks will also be protected from unnecessary wear from water, stones, dirt, and sand when they are filled and sealed.
+Aside from sealing the surface of a driveway or parking lot, crack sealing is the first level of protection against the deterioration of asphalt.
+Done correctly, crack sealing will prevent water from seeping into the foundation of the drive, which will keep the crack from widening further during extreme cold weather.
+The edges of the cracks will also be protected from unnecessary wear from water, stones, dirt and sand when they are filled and sealed.
+Ultimately, sealing and filling cracks will help prevent their growth.